scylladb/scylla-cluster-tests/README.rst

 Running via python
 ------------------

-The benefit of running in this mode, is that not only you can reuse your local kind/minikube binary But you also can use breakpoints to debug tests
+The benefit of running in this mode, is that not only you can reuse your local kind binary But you also can use breakpoints to debug tests

 on EKS::